void-type/VoidCore/docs/domain.md

 // Safe mappings.
 If there is no value, it will return a Maybe<Person>.None.
 We get a new Maybe object. var safelyKnighted = maybePerson.Select(p => "Sir" + p.Name);

-// All empty names will be replaced with Maybe<Person>.None var filtered = maybePerson.Where(p => !string.IsNullOrEmpty(p.Name));
+// All persons without names will be replaced with Maybe<Person>.None var filtered = maybePerson.Where(p => !string.IsNullOrEmpty(p.Name));
 ```